renchris/photography/README.md

     Link: https://renchris.github.io/photography/

-1.  **Have a look at my projects.**
+1.  **Have a look at my photoshoots.**

-    Click a photo to navigate into the respective photoshoot
+    Click a featured photo to view the complete photo set.

 1.  **Reach out to work together!**